The Impersonator: Production

 The film was shot on a three-week schedule at Pinewood Studios and on location in Uxbridge.
-The pantomime sequences were filled at the Metropolitan Theatre, Edgware Road, London, which was demolished in 1963.
+The pantomime sequences were filmed at the Metropolitan Theatre, Edgware Road, London, which was demolished in 1963.

 Critical reception

-Monthly Film Bulletin said "This is a neatly plotted thriller, partly location-made and managing, within its modest ambitions and running time, to tell its story concisely and on very acceptable human terms.
+Monthly Film Bulletin said, "This is a neatly plotted thriller, partly location-made and managing, within its modest ambitions and running time, to tell its story concisely and on very acceptable human terms.
 Dialogue, details of staging and playing, the amused look at a provincial pantomime, are all that much fresher and livelier than usual, though the direction itself has only a journeyman adequacy.
-The Impersonator is a good start from a new company – a second feature which has been thought about and worked on, and which shows it."
+The Impersonator is a good start from a new company—a second feature which has been thought about and worked on and which shows it."

 Writing in The Radio Times, David Parkinson gave the film two out of five stars, saying, "it's shoestring stuff, but still better than most British B-movies."
 Britmovie called the film an "excellent British B-thriller produced by Bryanston on a budget of £23,000 that is a cut above the majority of second features."

 It was one of 15 films selected by Steve Chibnall and Brian McFarlane in The British 'B' Film, as among the most meritorious of the B films made in Britain between World War II and 1970.
 They called it "exceptionally proficient" and noted that the critics Penelope Gilliatt and Dilys Powell had also praised it at the time of its release.